Welcome to the Interactive Audio Special Interest Group

 What is Interactive Audio?

-"Interactive Audio" is the audio component of interactive media content (such as video games and AR/VR environments) where the audio changes according to listener input.
+"Interactive Audio" is audio for interactive media such as video games, AR/VR environments, and websites... anywhere the audio changes according to listener input.
 The term "Interactive" is used to distinguish it from "linear" forms of audio (such as in films and in cut scenes in games) where the audio is decided in advance and always is the same no matter who is listening.
 The creation and delivery of Interactive Audio involves specialized skills and tools, and the close cooperation of composers, musicians, sound designers, programmers, educators, and software/hardware developers.

 What is the IASIG?